 This saves the current emulator status into a backup slot.
 If the backup slot already contain data, it will be overwritten.

 This restores a previous saved emulator status without request.
-If you changed the calculator model meanwhile, the emulator will switch back to the old model.
+If you changed the calculator model meanwhile, the emulator will switch back to the model used in the backup.

 This deletes the data in the backup slot.